 Rolexgate was produced using gold and diamonds that form a model of the infamous entrance to the Auschwitz/Birkenau concentration camp in Poland.
 A small train is entering the building.
-The train is filled with thousands of small, sparkling diamonds.
-Inside the train, in every window opening can be seen small gold skulls, as a foreboding and memory of the millions of Jews and other minorities who fell victim to Hitler’s extermination policy, Endlösung – the Nazis’ final solution to the Jewish problem.
+The train is led with thousands of small, sparkling diamonds.
+Inside the train, in every window opening can be seen small gold skulls, as a foreboding and memory of the millions of Jews and other minorities who fell victim to Hitler’s extermination policy, Endlösung – the Nazis’ nal solution to the Jewish problem.

 The beautiful, glittering and seductive gold, mixed in with authentic gold teeth from Jews, collides with the telling of one of history’s most brutal, most cunning and cynical genocides.
-The clock in the tower in Rolexgaterefers to the fact that Swiss neutrality was exploited by Hitler to hide and store the spoils of war, including gold and other valuables plundered from Jews.
+The clock in the tower in Rolexgate refers to the fact that Swiss neutrality was exploited by Hitler to hide and store the spoils of war, including gold and other valuables plundered from Jews.